MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-configuration.md

 If the status doesn't display **Success** after refreshing the screen, go to **Name** > **Common** > **Alerts** to find the error message.

-10. The users assigned above must sign in and allow other users to send emails on their behalf, users should follow these steps:
+10. The users assigned above must sign in and allow other users to send emails on their behalf, follow these steps:
    1. Sign in to the Recruiting add-on App.
    2. Go to **Settings** > **Personalization settings** > **Email**.
    3. Select **Allow other Microsoft Dynamics 365 users to send email on your behalf**.
 This enables the power automated flows to send notification emails on behalf of this user.